paulcbogdan/NiChord/README.md

                  )
 ```

-You can pass `plot_and_combine` some `chord_kwargs=` or `glass_kwargs=` to
+To `plot_and_combine`, you can pass `chord_kwargs` and/or `glass_kwargs` to
 adjust the appearance of the chord diagram or glass brain, like above.
-These two
-examples here do this and also show new features added in November 2022.
 The
-one below shows how you can add a title and give the chord diagram a black
+example below also shows how you can add a title and give the chord diagram a black
 background:

 ```Python